Mount Rainier National Park

 Among those calling for the park was Bailey Willis, a geologist who had studied the mountain for the Northern Pacific a decade earlier.
 Later in 1893, he proposed the creation of Mount Rainier National Park at the annual meeting of the Geological Society of America.
 They supported his proposal and soon other organizations joined the cause.
 Both scientists and mountain clubs, such as the Appalachian Mountain Club and the Sierra Club, led by John Muir, led the campaign for the park.
 Members of all these organizations wrote articles for their cause and toured the country giving lectures on the importance of protecting the mountain.

 Within a year of the reserve’s creation, a national park bill was submitted to Congress.
 However, the process was slow, and legislation would be introduced five more times.
-But success was finally achieved on March 2, 1899, with the passage of the Mount Rainier National Park Act.
+Success was finally achieved on March 2, 1899, with the passage of the Mount Rainier National Park Act.
 This act protected the entire mountain along with almost 370 square miles surrounding it.
 Mount Rainier is notable as the first national park created from land already set aside as forest reserves.

 Though still considered an active and dangerous volcano (it last erupted in the mid-1880s), Mount Rainier is a popular ski destination.
 Paradise, Washington, located on the mountain’s south face, is one of the most frequently visited areas of the park.
 It has been called “the snowiest place on Earth,” with an average annual snowfall over 50 feet.